soomingjin/klarna-payments-demo/README.md

 Notes:
 - Use the Klarna Playground (`https://api.playground.klarna.com`) for testing.
 Change to the production API when ready.
 - The demo `POST /api/session` endpoint creates a payments session and returns the `client_token`.
 The client uses this token to initialize the Klarna JS SDK.
 - The demo `POST /api/create_order` accepts an `authorization_token` from the client and returns success.
-Replace the demo implementation with a call to Klarna Order Management API to create/capture orders in production.
+R

 ## Project Structure

 - `server.js` - Express server with `/client_token` endpoint
 - `public/index.html` - Frontend with Klarna Payments widget
+- `public/styles.css` - Stylesheet
+- `public/script.js` - Script js file
 - `package.json` - npm dependencies and scripts

-## Notes

-- This demo returns a placeholder token by default.
-For production, implement server-side integration to request a real client token from Klarna.